HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="stylesheet-size.png",
-  caption="Distribution of the style sheet transfer size per page.", description="Bar chart showing the distribution of style sheet transfer size per page, which includes compression when enabled.
-Desktop tends to have slightly more style sheet bytes per page by about 10 KB.
+  caption="Distribution of the stylesheet transfer size per page.", description="Bar chart showing the distribution of stylesheet transfer size per page, which includes compression when enabled.
+Desktop tends to have slightly more stylesheet bytes per page by about 10 KB.
 The 10, 25, 50, 75, and 90th percentiles for mobile are: 5, 22, 56, 122, and 234 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=762340058&format=interactive", sheets_gid="314594173", sql_file="stylesheet_kbytes.sql"
 ) }}

 It would be reasonable to assume that a lot of this CSS is generated via preprocessors or other build tools, however only about 15% included sourcemaps.
 It is unclear whether this says more about sourcemap adoption or build tool usage.
 Of those, the overwhelming majority (45%) came from other CSS files, indicating usage of build processes that operate on CSS files, such as minification, [autoprefixer](https://autoprefixer.github.io/), and/or [PostCSS](https://postcss.org/).
-[Sass](https://sass-lang.com/) was far more popular than [Less](https://lesscss.org/) (34% of style sheets with sourcemaps vs 21%), with SCSS being the more popular dialect (33% for .scss vs 1% for .sass).
+[Sass](https://sass-lang.com/) was far more popular than [Less](https://lesscss.org/) (34% of stylesheets with sourcemaps vs 21%), with SCSS being the more popular dialect (33% for .scss vs 1% for .sass).

-All these kilobytes of code are typically distributed across multiple files and `<style>` elements; only about 7% of pages concentrate all their CSS code in one remote style sheet, as we are often taught to do.
-In fact, the median page contains 3 `<style>` elements and 6 remote style sheets, with 10% of them carrying over 14 `<style>` elements and over 20 remote CSS files!
+All these kilobytes of code are typically distributed across multiple files and `<style>` elements; only about 7% of pages concentrate all their CSS code in one remote stylesheet, as we are often taught to do.
+In fact, the median page contains 3 `<style>` elements and 6 remote stylesheets, with 10% of them carrying over 14 `<style>` elements and over 20 remote CSS files!
 While this is suboptimal on desktop, it really kills [performance](./performance) on mobile, where round-trip latency is more important than raw download speed.

 {{ figure_markup(
-  caption="The largest number of style sheets loaded by a page.", content="1,379", classes="big-number", sheets_gid="1111507751",
+  caption="The largest number of stylesheets loaded by a page.", content="1,379", classes="big-number", sheets_gid="1111507751",